 We have a team of personal injury solicitors who have been managing cases on behalf of our clients for many years.
 If your case is taken on, we’ll appoint one to help you.
 As soon as you agree to claim with us, we’ll start the process to ensure no time is wasted.

-When you start a farming accident claim, your employer won’t deal with it themselves in most instances.
+When you start the farm accident claims process, your employer won’t deal with it themselves in most instances.
 It will be handed over to their insurance provider.
 Even in cases that appear clear-cut, insurers won’t payout unless evidence is available to prove what happened.
 Even if you do have evidence, the insurer might try to reduce your settlement amount if there is any doubt about the extent of your injuries.

 Therefore, we suggest having a personal injury solicitor who has the skills to present your case on your behalf.
 Our solicitors work hard to gather evidence to support each case they take on.
 They’ll communicate with the insurer throughout the case so that you don’t need to and try to counter any objections raised.
 Importantly, they’ll make sure that you receive regular updates about your case too.

-To find out more about your chances of making a successful farming accident claim with us, please contact our advisors today and you’ll receive a no-obligation case review and free legal advice about your options.
+To find out more about your chances of making a successful farming accident claim with us, get in touch today by calling 0800 6524 881 to and you’ll receive a no-obligation case review and free legal advice about your options.